mdechiaro/vctools/README.md

 vctools
 ======

-This is a Python module using pyVmomi which aims to simplify command-line operations inside vCenter for Linux sysadmins.
+This is a Python module using pyvmomi which aims to simplify command-line operations inside vCenter for linux sysadmins.
 The current state of this project is beta, and so far it can do the following:

   - Completely automate a new VM creation from start to finish.
 This